kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 You must supply valid user credentials for the virtual machine.

-In all of the scripts I created i am singe a Single-Use session to execute a bunch of steps on the hyper-v virtual machine.
+In all of the scripts I created I am using a Single-Use session to execute a bunch of steps on the hyper-v virtual machine.

 ## Lab Layout ##

 Our SCCM Labs are powered by an Intel NUC 6th generation Core-i5 with 32GB of ram and a 480GB SSD.

-As per the requirements for Powershell Direct, the Hyper-V Host is running on Windows Server 2016.
+As per the requirements for PowerShell Direct, the Hyper-V Host is running on Windows Server 2016.

 On the Hyper-V host I created 2 virtual Switches :